[Registry Method] How to Prevent Themes to Change Desktop Icons & Mouse Pointers in Windows 7?

 You can prevent themes to change icons and cursors by changing a few options in Mouse and Desktop Icons settings.
 You can read following tutorial which shows how to do the task:

-How to Prevent Themes to Change Desktop Icons & Mouse Pointers in Windows 7?
+How to Prevent Themes to Change Desktop Icons & Mouse Pointers in Windows 7 and Later?

 You can also use Registry Editor to do the same task and today in this tutorial, we are going to share the registry method.

-Follow these simple steps to prevent themes to automatically change Desktop icons and mouse cursors in Windows 7 using registry:
+Follow these simple steps to prevent themes to automatically change Desktop icons and mouse cursors in Windows 7 and later using registry:

 2. Now go to following key: